POLICY INDEX

 • Possession of prescribed qualifications for admission to any learning programme does not automatically qualify a student for registration.

-• Reasons for either accepting or not accepting a student for registration purposes will not be disclosed unless deemed necessary by the EDUVISA Admissions Committee.
+• Reasons for either accepting or not accepting a student for registration purposes will not be disclosed unless deemed necessary by the EduVisa Admissions Committee.

 • The prospective student may be requested to comply with additional requirements such as an online interview, special assignment or an oral or written examination or submission.